 Where found: Mum bought this in the Highlands a couple of years ago and forgot she had it.
 I came across it on her shelf and sneakily stole borrowed it.

-5. The Twelve Dancing Princesses by Mary Hoffmann and The Snow Queen by Sarah Lowes.
-Both illustrated by Miss Clara.
+The Twelve Dancing Princesses by Mary Hoffmann and The Snow Queen by Sarah Lowes, both illustrated by Miss Clara

-6. Rapunzel and Little Red Riding Hood by Helen Anderton and illustrated by Stuart Lynch
+Rapunzel and The Ugly Duckling by Helen Anderton and illustrated by Stuart Lynch

 Children’s books are so colourful!
 These little hardbacks are retellings written in short verses, and they shake each story up a little bit.
 In Rapunzel, the witch wants Rapunzel’s hair, so Rapunzel trades it for the prince and then the witch attends their wedding wearing a blonde wig.
 In The Ugly Duckling, the duck is called Ned and has a favourite sock which he travels with when looking for other swans.